omeka/omeka-s-enduser/docs/sites/site_settings.md

 - Item page: clicking on the attachment takes users to the item page associated with the attached media.
 - Media page: clicking on the attachment takes users to the media page.
 - Direct link to file: clicking on the attachment takes user to the file alone.

-**Embed media on item pages**: when checked, any linked media (such as videos) will be embedded on the item pages.
-When unchecked, site visitors will click through to view playable media.

 **Show page pagination**: when checked, "Previous" and "Next" links will display at the bottom of every page in the site, proceeding through your navigation.
 If unchecked, these links will not display.